tbaruth/todo/README.md

 To access the app, the following must be running:

-1. Keycloak in a docker image, listening on port 8008.
+1. Keycloak in a docker container, listening on port 8008.
 2. todo-gateway, running on port 8080 (default port).
 3. The vue app in todo-core-fe, running on port 4000 (default port).
 4. todo-core, running on port 8081 (default port).